 What you don’t want is to lose your boss’s trust.
 That is key and even if you have lost their trust you can gain it back by developing a productive relationship.

 As much as you would like to vent your frustrations to other co-workers about your boss, it is not wise.

 Being loyal is a key attribute and something you would want to from your colleagues and people reporting to you.

 Making sure your boss is acknowledged for their achievements is a good idea as well.

-At the end of the day, most people know that it not just one person that achieves those goals in an organisation but teams of people working collaboratively and effectively together.
+At the end of the day, most people know that it is not just one person that achieves those goals in an organization but teams of people working collaboratively and effectively together.

 A good reminder for this is this famous quote on synergies: “The whole is greater than the sum of its parts.”